Anidetrix/rollup-plugin-styles/README.md

     // Governs names of CSS files (for assets from CSS use `hash` option for url handler).
     // Note: using value below will put .css files near js,
     // but make sure to adjust `hash`, `assetDir` and `publicPath`
-    // options for url handler accordingly as well.
+    // options for url handler accordingly.
     assetFileNames: "[name]-[hash][extname]",
   },
   plugins: [styles()],